What We Get Right

 The 10 Types of People That Drive Flight Attendants Nuts

 10 Things You'll Never Hear Your Flight Attendant Say

 Do you have any suggestions for your fellow fliers?
-Let us know in the comments or vote in our air travel pet peeves poll.
+Let us know in the comments.